Seung-B/PyTorch-Baseline/README.md

 Train: TT

+All the training loss will be saved into 'log' directory.

 ## Evaluation

 After the training is completed, the evaluation is automatically performed, and the accuracy is outputted.
 There is no need to enter a separate command.